 - Another option is to do a skimmer, drop-down line, and split drain combination, which can cost between $3,500 and $4,500.
 The advantage of this combination is that any future plumbing leaks or pool accessories (excluding a spa) will be located under the deck, saving the hassle of having to trench through a brand-new pool surface.

 Other individual project requirements will also play a part.
-For instance, do you have a vinyl liner pool or a concrete pool?
+For instance, is your pool an above-ground pool?
+Do you have a vinyl liner pool?
 Vinyl-lined pools need unique piping because of the pool’s size and shape.
+Do you have an in-ground concrete pool?

 How big is your swimming pool?
 Smaller pools can use fiberglass-reinforced plastic pipes, which are lightweight and easy to install.
 They are an excellent option for pool owners who want a cost-effective solution to pool repair costs.